Wedding photography isn’t what it used to be………

 You will only get a handful of good pictures – With digital it is possible to take thousands of photographs in a day.
 These days having 300 to 500 images for a wedding is not at all unusual.
 Like traditional wedding photography, all the critical aspects of the day are photographed.
 With digital, there is the opportunity to take a few extra at each point to avoid having that group picture where the bride blinks.
 With modern digital photography, it has become more usual to include lots of candid guest photography in a wedding album.

-Wedding Photographers are bossy – I have actually met wedding photographers who sean not to like people.
+Wedding Photographers are bossy – I have actually met wedding photographers who seem not to like people.
 I can never understand why they would get involved in weddings.
 The truth is a little different.
 Generally, as a wedding photographer, you have a brief from the couple, a shoot list.
 This is especially true when it comes to traditional group shots or setting up a confetti shot.
 In my experience organising, 150 wedding guests is a little like herding cats.
 I like to get these out of the way quickly so that the guests and the couple can enjoy the wedding day.
 It is a wedding, not a photoshoot.
 I will generally get a groomsman or bridesmaid to help out but sometimes I have to take a deep breath and organise people.

 You should find a photographer who knows your wedding venue – I have photographed at hundreds of different wedding venues and every one of them has had a first time for me.
-It never causes me any problems or worries going to e new venue.
+It never causes me any problems or worries going to a new venue.
 In fact, it is refreshing to be somewhere different.
 I have always found the staff at every wedding venue friendly and helpful.
 They will go out of their way to point out where they think the prettiest spots are.
 They do this for a few reasons, firstly they want their couples to have the best service from all vendors.
 We are all there to make our couples wedding day memories special.
-Secondly, if they can get pretty pictures from us to use to market their venue they will.
+Secondly, if they can get pretty pictures from us to use to market their venue, they will.

 Have your say.